The Practical Guide to Shaker Style Cabinets

 In the face frame method, the cabinet door is fitted in an outer wooden frame.

-Pros of these shaker cabinets include:
+The pros of face frame shaker cabinets include:

 • Long-lasting — Face Frame cabinet construction is more labor-intensive.
 However, compared to the lay-on method, the finish is a higher quality.